lucaCicc/wavenure-finance-app/README.md

 $ git checkout develop
 ```

-1. Install the specified versions of Node.js, Java and Ruby found in the file .tool-version
+1. Install the specified versions of Node.js, Java and Ruby found in the file .tool-version (optional you can also use the versions you have on your PC but but problems may occur!)

 ```
 $ asdf install